Electrameccanica Vehicles (NASDAQ:SOLO) Stock Rating Upgraded by Zacks Investment Research

-Electrameccanica Vehicles (NASDAQ:SOLO – Get Rating) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued on Saturday, Zacks.com reports.
-The firm currently has a $2.25 price target on the stock.
-Zacks Investment Research‘s target price points to a potential upside of 14.21% from the company’s current price.
+Zacks Investment Research upgraded shares of Electrameccanica Vehicles (NASDAQ:SOLO – Get Rating) from a hold rating to a buy rating in a research note published on Saturday morning, Zacks.com reports.
+They currently have $2.25 target price on the stock.

 According to Zacks, “Electrameccanica Vehicles Corp. is engaged in the planning, development and manufacturing of single person electric vehicles.
 Electrameccanica Vehicles Corp. is headquartered in Vancouver, Canada. “